“Eternal Sunshine of the Spotless Mind” (2004)

 Grade: A+

-No film brings to life the inner workings of the mind so vividly, so relatable, than this stream-of-consciousness collaboration between Charlie Kaufman and Michel Gondry — Eternal Sunshine of the Spotless Mind, if it can be considered such, is the greatest rom-com ever made.
+No film brings to life the inner workings of the mind so vividly, so relatable, than Eternal Sunshine of the Spotless Mind, a romantic stream-of-consciousness collaboration between Charlie Kaufman and Michel Gondry.

 Directing:

 Like Spike Jonze before him, French director Michel Gondry is uniquely attuned to writer Charlie Kaufman’s dreamlike Jungian (or Joycean) vision, able to coherently and realistically show the subconscious — all while keeping special effects to a minimum.
-Gondry makes the intangible and immaterial appear natural and organic: showing what it looks like to be in one’s own memories, and conveying the emotional loss of having those memories erased.
+Gondry makes the intangible and immaterial appear natural and organic: displaying what it looks like to be in one’s own memories, and what it feels like to have those memories erased.

 Acting: